 Brown’s depiction of the Vikings’ first peaceful encounter with the native Americans and their subsequent bloody encounter with the native Irish is full of the evocative mystique with which he approaches all reality.
 Nothing merely happens in the literary world of George Mackay Brown; everything is providential, the temporal always being kissed or cursed by eternal powers, which make and break the lives and ambitions of mortal men.
 This is all set as the backdrop of one man’s life, Ranald Sigmundson, whose growth in wisdom and virtue, through the experience of often self-inflicted suffering, is the thread which weaves the mystic elements together into a unified wholesomeness.

 In terms of time and space, Vinland resonates with the mystery of time and space itself.
 It is set at a time in which the old pagan deities and beliefs are being conquered by the new religion of the Christians, the latter of which offers the only hope for authentic human progress from the grip of barbarism; in terms of space, it is set in the mystic space in which the Old North meets the Mystic West, a space which fired the imagination of Tolkien, Lewis, and Sigrid Undset.
+In terms of time and space, Vinland resonates with the mystery of time and space itself.
+It is set at a time in which the old pagan deities and beliefs are being conquered by the new religion of the Christians.Tweet This

 The novel’s concluding pages do not merely evoke this union of the Old North and the Mystic West but consummate it in the mysterious communion in which life and death meet in Christ.
 Few novels have ended so well in terms of good morals, true religion, and beautiful prose.
 If it is true that an artist can be defined “as a man who knows how to finish things,” as Maurice Baring claimed, then the conclusion of Vinland proves that George Mackay Brown is a very fine artist indeed.